Overview

 dur.shiftTo("minutes").toHuman() // '2160 minutes'

-toHuman() outputs a human-readable description.
-It uses the units that were set as the current units (configuration).
+toHuman() outputs a human-readable duration.
+It uses the units as configured:

 dur.toHuman() // '1 day, 12 hours'